Political groups of the European Parliament: Social democrats

-The S&D had MEPs from 26 of the 27 EU states, including 24 with more than one MEP (in red) and two (Luxembourg and Czech Republic) with exactly one MEP (pink).
-Ireland had no S&D MEPs.
+The S&D has MEPs from 25 of the 27 EU states, including 22 with more than one MEP (in red) and three (Ireland, Latvia and Slovenia) with exactly one MEP (pink).
+Czechia and Slovakia have no S&D MEPs.

 In Western Europe, social-democratic parties have been the dominant centre-left force since the dawn of modern European cooperation.
 The Socialist Group was one of the first Groups to be founded when it was created on 23 June 1953 in the European Parliament's predecessor, the Common Assembly of the European Coal and Steel Community, and continued through the creation of the appointed Parliament in 1958 and the elected Parliament in 1979.
-Meanwhile, the national parties making up the Group were also organising themselves on a European level outside the Parliament, with the parties creating the "Confederation of Socialist Parties of the European Community" in 1974 and its successor, the "Party of European Socialists", in 1992.
-As a result, the Group (which had kept its "Socialist Group" name all along) was renamed to the "Group of the Party of European Socialists" on 21 April 1993 and it became difficult to distinguish between the Party of European Socialists party and the political group.
-The Group reverted to (approximately) its former name of the "Socialist Group in the European Parliament". on 20 July 2004 Despite all this, the Group was still universally referred to as "PES", notwithstanding the 2009 name change to the "Progressive Alliance of Socialists and Democrats" to accommodate the Democratic Party of Italy.
+Meanwhile, the national parties making up the group were also organising themselves on a European level outside the Parliament, with the parties creating the Confederation of Socialist Parties of the European Community in 1974, and its successor, the Party of European Socialists, in 1992.

+As a result, the group (which had kept its Socialist Group name all along) was renamed to the Group of the Party of European Socialists on 21 April 1993, and it became difficult to distinguish between the Party of European Socialists party and the political group.
+The group reverted to the Socialist Group in the European Parliament, which was close to its former name, on 20 July 2004.
+Despite all this, the group was still universally referred to as PES, notwithstanding the 2009 name change to the Progressive Alliance of Socialists and Democrats to accommodate the Democratic Party of Italy.